obonac/gpconnect/pages/development/development_fhir_api_guidance.md

 ### [Transfer encoding](https://www.hl7.org/fhir/DSTU2/http.html#mime-type) ###

 Clients and servers **MUST** support the HTTP `Transfer-Encoding` header with a value of `chunked`.
-This indicates that the body of a HTTP response will be returned as an unspecified number of data chunks (without an explicit `Content-Length` header).
+This indicates that the body of an HTTP response will be returned as an unspecified number of data chunks (without an explicit `Content-Length` header).

 ### [Character encoding](https://www.hl7.org/fhir/DSTU2/http.html#mime-type) ###